cloudflare/templates/worker-websocket/README.md

 # websocket-template

-A simple template for working with WebSockets in Cloudflare Workers
+A simple template for working with WebSockets in Cloudflare Workers.
+[Check out the announcement blog post to learn more.](https://blog.cloudflare.com/introducing-websockets-in-workers/)